Revision Date: 01/30/2023

 0.2 mg/m3 NIOSH Recommended TWA; 0.6 mg/m3 NIOSH Recommended

 Occupational exposure to radioactive substances must adhere to standards established by the Occupational Safety and Health Administration., 29 CFR 1910.96, and/or the Nuclear Regulatory Commission, 10 CFR Part 20.
 IF purchased by DOE or DOE governed facilities subject to 10 CFR 835.
 Subject to foreign entity radiation protection regulations.

-GAMMA RAYS: The most suitable materials shielding gamma radiation are lead and iron.
-Normal and depleted uranium is not normally considered gamma emitters.
+Gamma rays: The most suitable materials shielding gamma radiation are lead and iron.
+Normal and depleted uranium are not normally considered gamma emitters.
 In the quantity shipped, enriched Certified Reference Materials will pose only a negligible gamma hazard.

 In the event of an accident, full protective clothing will be necessary.

-RESPIRATOR: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.
+Respirators: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents, or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.